Using the FiftyOne App¶

 Configuring the App¶

-The behavior of the App can be configured globally, on a per-session basis, and on a per-dataset basis.
+The App’s behavior can be configured on a per-session, per-dataset, or global basis.

 Global App config¶